A subscription box business can be a very sustainable business model, as it relies on customers loyal to your brand.

 Select a reliable e-commerce or subscription box management platform to handle the technical aspects of your business.
 Look for platforms that offer features specific to subscription-based businesses, such as recurring payments, subscription management, and customer analytics.
 Consider popular platforms in Brazil, such as Shopify, VTEX, and Salesforce Commerce Cloud.

 5 – Set up multiple support channels

 Provide various channels for customer support and communication.
-This includes email, social media, chatbots, phone support, and WhatsApp – especially given the fact that Brazil is the largest market for WhatsApp outside of Asia.
+This includes email, social media, chatbots, phone support, and WhatsApp – especially given that Brazil is the largest market for WhatsApp outside of Asia.

-Make it easy for subscribers to reach out to you with questions, concerns, or feedback.
+Make it easy for subscribers to contact you with questions, concerns, or feedback.
 Providing a subscriber portal can help customers address their needs quickly and make changes to their subscriptions easily, reducing your churn rates in the long term.

 How to Pick the Right Subscription Platform

 One of the most important steps to starting a subscription box business is choosing the right suppliers, starting with an e-commerce platform.
 Shopify holds the second-largest market share of e-commerce platforms used in Brazil, and it offers the easiest ways to offer subscription services through a wide range of third-party apps.